tsrahul1996/TechnicalProject-L00163516/README.md

-# NIH-Chest-X-rays-Classification setup
+# NIH-Chest-X-rays-Classification using MobileNet

 # Project Overview

 This project aims to classify the NIH chest x-ray dataset through the use of a MobileNet architecture.
-We optimize our model through incremental steps.
-We first tune hyperparameters, then experiment with different architectures, This dataset was gathered by the NIH and contains over 100,000 anonymized chest x-ray images from more than 30,000 patients.
+This dataset was gathered by the NIH and contains over 100,000 anonymized chest x-ray images from more than 30,000 patients.
 The data represents NLP analysis of radiology reports and may include areas of lower confidence in diagnoses.
-As a simplifying assumption, wee assume that based on the size of the dataset, that the dataset is accurate in diagnoses.
+As a simplifying assumption, we assume that based on the size of the dataset, the dataset is accurate in diagnoses.

-One of the difficulties of this problem involves the lack of a "diagnosis confidence" attribute in the data.
-In addition to a chest X-ray, diagnosis involves patient presentation and history.
-Further, some physician's diagnoses will not be agreed upon by others.
-Therefore, it is likely that some of the images are mislabeled.

 # Technologies